 Maintenance, breakdowns and after-sales service: underestimated costs and stress

-A cash register breakdown at 12.30pm can be a nightmare.
-If your cash register requires physical intervention, or depends on a supplier who's not very reactive, you run the risk of blocking your service for a good part of the day.
-And even if it restarts quickly, you could do without the stress.
-Not to mention the maintenance costs, sometimes hidden in a poorly drawn-up rental contract.
+A point-of-sale system failure at 12:30 p.m. can be a nightmare.
+If your system requires on-site service or depends on a supplier that’s slow to respond, you risk having your operations shut down for a good part of the day.
+And even if it’s back up and running quickly, that’s stress you could certainly do without.
+Not to mention the maintenance costs, which are sometimes hidden in a poorly drafted lease agreement.

-These interruptions disrupt the customer experience, slow down service and can result in a significant loss of sales.
+These disruptions negatively impact the customer experience, slow down service, and can result in a significant loss of revenue.

 👉 F urther information: Guide to choosing the best cash register software for your restaurant